Boat on water below buildings

 8. Clerigos Tower

-When in Porto, climb the Clerigos Tower and visit the museum of artefacts.
+In Porto, climb the Clerigos Tower and visit the Museum of Artefacts.

 Clerigos Tower, Porto